 Why migrate to the Atlassian cloud?

-Possibility: Cloud or data center
+Freedom of choice: cloud or data center

 Scalability in the Atlassian cloud

-Scale quick and easy in the cloud
+Scale quickly and easily in the cloud

 In the cloud, you can scale very quickly and without much effort.
 Companies with particularly sensitive data, such as banks, insurance companies or health data, are an exception.
 These usually have special requirements that they must comply with.